 An Annual Meeting for Title I, Part A parents will be held as a stand-alone campus meeting separate from Open House or any other school/parent meeting.
-The district will provide training for schools on Title I, Part A Section 1118 and best practices in conducting the Title I, Part A Annual Meetings where parents are informed on how funds are used on their campus for parental involvement activities.
-This Annual Meeting must be offered at times that are most convenient for parents.
+The district will provide trainings for schools on Title I, Part A Section 1116, and best practices in conducting the Title I, Part A Annual Meetings where parents are informed on how funds are used on their child's campus for parental involvement activities.
+A flexible number of meetings must be offered throughout the school year.
+The district has mandated at least 8 meetings a year.
+Four meetings in the Fall and four meetings in the Spring.
+Two of the meetings in the Fall will be the Fall Annual Title I Meeting.
+Two of the meetings in the Spring will be the Spring Annual Title I Meeting.